azuredevcollege/trainingdays/day6/challenges/challenge3.md

 ***
 **5: Default networks - None**

-If you want to completely disable the networking stack on a container, you can use the --network none flag when starting the container.
-Within the container, only the loopback device is created.
+If you want to disable networking stack completely on a container, you can use  --network none flag.
+Within the container, only the loopback device will be created.
 Let's try that.

 Type:
 ```shell